Faʻafafine: Society of Faʻafāfine in American Sāmoa and the Samoa Faʻafāfine Association

 The Society of Faʻafāfine in American Sāmoa or (Le Sosaiete o Faʻafafine i Amerika Samoa) (SOFIAS) describes itself as an organisation dedicated to balancing both Samoan values with western influences and aims to promote a positive attitude toward the Samoan faʻafāfine community.
 It fosters collaboration between faʻafāfine and LGBTQI+ communities in American Sāmoa, the Asia Pacific region, and the world.
 The Miss SOFIAS pageant has been held in Pago Pago, American Samoa, since 1979.

 The Sāmoa Fa'afāfine Association (SFA), based in Apia, was founded in 2006.
 It works closely with government, churches, and youth organisations, supporting community projects for the fa'afāfine community, but also for elders and youth in Samoa.
 SFA is also active on the international level, working with the United Nations and Pacific regional NGOs, on behalf of the faʻafāfine, transgender, and LGBT communities of the Pacific Islands.
 They also work with media organisations to promote an equitable representation of faʻafāfine.

 The SFA, with fa'afāfine lawyers Alex Suʻa and Phineas Hartson Matautia, have initiated legislative activity on issues of LGBT rights in Sāmoa.
 Their efforts to repeal homophobic and transphobic laws implemented during the period of New Zealand colonial rule have met with partial success.
 In 2013, the Samoan Government updated its criminal law in the Crimes Act 2013, including sexual offences.
 The 2013 changes included the decriminalisation of female ‘impersonation’, affirming the rights of fa'afāfine.
 Notably, the term ‘sexual connections’ was defined broadly under section 50 to include oral and anal sex, and was drafted in a gender-neutral manner.
 However, section 67 continued to criminalise sodomy, meaning that although it is no longer a crime to be visibly fa'afāfine, it is a crime for two people assigned male at birth to have sexual intercourse.
 The maximum penalty for sodomy where both people are male and over the age of 16 is 5 years imprisonment.
 The maximum penalty for keeping a place of resort for homosexual acts is 7 years imprisonment.

 Same-sex marriage, like homosexual intercourse, is still unlawful in Sāmoa, and despite legalisation in the U.S., it is still not recognised in the US Territory of American Sāmoa.

+In film

+Paradise Bent: Boys will be Girls in Samoa, is a 1999 Australian documentary film written, directed, and co-produced by Heather Croall, which tells the story of traditional Samoan faʻafafines, and the impact of newer western drag artists on the culture.
+The film screened in many international festivals from 1999 until 2002, and won the Silver Plaque at the Chicago International Film Festival.